Skip to Content

 How much does it cost to send out a small payload into Earth’s lower orbit in 2024?
 Of course, the exact calculations depend on several CubeSat design factors among which volume, mass energy consumption, and the type of information captured by the system.
 But regardless of these metrics, the bottom line is that commercial space ventures have become cheaper and more accessible in terms of actual project lift-off.
 For example, SpaceX, a platform that helped G&H’s high-performing laser amplifier get launched into space in 2023, estimates that a current $90 million build cost could shrink up to a future build cost of $20 million.
 Particularly in frequent reuse scenarios, a payload cost of $150 per kilogram is predicted to subside to a remarkable $10-20 per kilogram.[1]
 As such, the glass ceiling of this sector is being cracked open through the exponential rise in availability and adaptability of space-qualified applications.

-In this environment, G&H has concentrated decades worth of aerospace and defense (A&D) expertise from its international R&D teams to launch the Apollo lenses system.
+In this environment, G&H (LON:GHH), has concentrated decades worth of aerospace and defense (A&D) expertise from its international R&D teams to launch the Apollo lenses system.
 This innovative space-grade, off-the-shelf solution is Gooch & Housego’s response to a rise in demand for optical space-ready components in the A&D market.
 As mentioned by Defense Intelligence Agency of the United States in their Challenges to Security in Space report, “Space commercialization is growing as companies augment or replace government-provided launch, communications, SSA, remote-sensing – also referred to intelligence, surveillance, and reconnaissance (ISR) – and human spaceflight services.
 These firms are opening access to space technologies, services, and products to government and nongovernment entities that can pay for their capabilities.
 The growth of viable commercial space enterprises best represents how the use of space has expanded in scope, scale, and importance across the globe.”[2]
 This represents the industry premise for the creation of our bespoke space-ready lens solution.

 The Apollo series is a visible through near-infrared (VNIR) system, designed to withstand harsh orbit conditions while also delivering high-resolution, high-performance imaging.
 Largely customizable in design, the “Made in the US” lens solution has been developed to accommodate the most rigorous exigencies emerging from space-interested businesses.
 The subsectors that the Apollo consortium addresses range from satellite communications, remote sensing and navigation to defense and scientific research.

-The prototyping process capitalizes on the rich opto-mechanical heritage of designing custom lens systems at G&H | Stingray in the United States.
+The prototyping process capitalizes on the rich opto-mechanical heritage of designing custom lens systems at G&H | StingRay in the United States.
 The first conceptual stages for the Apollo series started off by eliminating typical issues often met during the development process for space.
 These challenges include: the tolerance of the optical system in harsh environments, the material choice for the lens system, and the mechanical integration of the optical system within the payload, among others.
 Figuring out a physically operational design that is ruggedized, high-performing and cost-effective for commercial use thus became a top priority for manufacturing.

 The first aspect of the Apollo series that received attention was the material base used to create the entire assembly.
 It was important for the G&H team to work with first-grade NASA approved compounds, making the entire manufacturing process efficient and compliant.
 The product has incorporated radiation-hardened glasses, in combination with other standard glass materials that prolong the product’s longevity.